 He has worked tirelessly on Exeter’s behalf, taking up thousands of individual constituents’ concerns or problems.

-Ben speaks German and Italian, is a member of Usdaw and GMB.
+Ben speaks German and Italian.
+He is a member of Usdaw and GMB unions.

-Ben can be seen regularly cycling round Exeter doing his constituency work.
-He has consistently had the lowest expenses of any Devon and Cornwall MP and has always gone standard class on the train to London.
+Ben can be seen regularly cycling around Exeter doing his constituency work.
+He has consistently had among the lowest expenses of any Devon and Cornwall MP and has always gone standard class on the train to London.

 When he has any spare time he likes walking and wild swimming in Devon and catching up with friends, family and his husband, Neal.
-They have been together for 23 years and celebrated their marriage in 2006.
+They have been together since 1995 and celebrated their marriage in 2006.